 Europe today faces a number of challenges:

-The Commission adopted a new and comprehensive Skills Agenda for Europe on 10 June 2016.
-The Skills Agenda proposes ten actions to help equip people in Europe with better skills.
+On 10 June 2016, it adopted a new and comprehensive Skills Agenda for Europe, proposing ten actions to help equip people in Europe with better skills.